Horns of Consecration

-Sites

-Minoan sites where the horns have been found in some form include Archanes, Armeni, Kamilari, Knossos, Mount Juktas, Odigitria, and Tylissos.

 Astronomy

 A suggestion for a practical use for the large examples on the top of buildings, is that they were used as frames for sighting the movements of heavenly bodies, for example the constellation of Orion, which may have represented the "young god" of Minoan religion.

 Comparisons

 Evans compared the Horns of Consecration with the four "horns of the altar" of Hebrew ritual, and with the altar with a horned cult object depicted on the stele from Teima in northern Arabia, now conserved at the Louvre.